 For comparison, the LES results, which will be discussed in detail later, are mapped onto the bulk-model results.
 LES agrees well with the bulk model in temperature, water vapor mixing ratio, supersaturation, and ice properties (Fig. 2a, b, d-f, h).
 However, the bulk model predicts that the mixed-phase cloud can be completely depleted because the domain is always well-mixed.
-In contrast, LES predicts that the mixed-phase cloud is not completely glaciated because the domain is not well-mixed, so some regions can remain liquid-saturated even though the mean liquid-supersaturation is negative.
+In contrast, LES predicts that the mixed-phase cloud is not completely glaciated because the domain is not well-mixed, so some regions can remain liquid-saturated even though the mean liquid supersaturation is negative.

-3.2 Large-Eddy Simulation with Bin Microphysics
+3.2 Large-eddy simulation with bin microphysics

 To provide a comprehensive view of the flow within the domain, Fig. 3 presents a snapshot at $t = 50$ min, illustrating how the LES captures the detailed processes of turbulence mixing in this dynamic system.
 This demonstrates that the chamber is in fact not perfectly well mixed, in spite of the success of the bulk model.
-The large-scale circulation in the chamber forms a single roll, characterized by an updraft of warm air (indicated by the red-to-yellow isosurface in Fig. 3) and a downdraft of cold air on the opposite side of the domain (not shown).
-The updraft region exhibits a higher supersaturation during the mixing process, resulting in an increase in the liquid water and ice water contents above the warm updraft (indicated by the purple-to-white
+The large-scale circulation in the chamber forms a single roll, characterized by an updraft of warm air (indicated by the red-to-yellow isosurface in Fig. 3a-b and the red shading in Fig. 3c-d) and a downdraft of cold air on the opposite side of the domain (see the deep blue shading in Fig. 3c-d).
+The updraft region exhibits a higher supersaturation during the mixing process, resulting in an increase in the liquid water and ice water contents above the warm updraft (indicated by the purple-to-white isosurface in Fig. 3a with the contour in Fig. 3c and the blue-to-white isosurface in Fig. 3b with the contour in Fig. 3d, respectively).
+As the warm updraft mixes with the cold air near the chamber's top wall, the liquid water and ice water contents gradually decrease.
+On the downdraft side, the supersaturation is lower compared to the updraft side, because the temperature difference between the side walls and top wall is less than that between the side walls and the bottom wall.
+Note that in the absence of any horizontally asymmetric forcing, the direction of the large-scale circulation varies over time, as also demonstrated by observational studies in the Pi Cloud Chamber (Anderson et al., 2021) and numerical simulations (Huang and Zhang, 2023; Wang et al., 2024b).